Ph.D. [Psychology and Neuroscience] (University of Giessen)

 Dr. Miriam Spering is both a neuroscientist and a psychologist.
 Her research focuses on how the brain uses visual cues to control movement in humans.
 Part of this research involves looking at various disease models, such as schizophrenia, Parkinson’s disease, and spinal cord injury (SCI), and their impact on vision and related motor responses.
 One of the goals of Dr. Spering’s work is to assess whether training can compensate for abnormalities in vision and eye movements in these patients, with the long-term goal of developing rehabilitation tools based around eye movements.
 Her group also investigates visual perception and eye movements in professional athletes.

-Along with Dr. Ipek Oruc, Dr. Spering directs the Neuroscience of Vision and Action (NOVA) lab at the Blusson Spinal Cord Centre.
-Both are members of the Visual Cognitive Neuroscience Group within the Department of Ophthalmology & Visual Sciences at the University of British Columbia.
+At ICORD, Dr. Spering directs the Visual Performance and Oculomotor Mobility Lab.
+She is a member of the Department of Ophthalmology & Visual Sciences, the Djavad Movafaghian Center for Brain Health (DMCBH), and the Institute for Computing, Information and Cognitive Systems (ICICS) at the University of British Columbia.
 Dr. Spering obtained her B.Sc and M.Sc in Psychology from the Universities of Heidelberg, Konstanz, and Exeter (England).
 In 2006, she obtained her PhD in Psychology and Neuroscience from the University of Giessen in Germany.
 She was a post-doctoral fellow at New York University, with funding provided by the German Research Foundation.

 Dr. Spering says that her favourite aspect of being a part of ICORD is the collaborative atmosphere.
 While the primary focus of her research is not centered on SCI, Dr. Spering has begun looking at ways in which her research methods and experience could be applied to SCI.
 As such, she is presently investigating eye movements in individuals who use wheelchairs.